ieglonew01f/firefly_php/readme.md

-## Jenkins Social Networking Script
+## Firefly Social Networking Script

-Jenkins is a web application social networking script with expressive and elegant features.
+Firefly is a web application social networking script with expressive and elegant features.

-Jenkins is accessible, yet powerful, providing powerful tools needed for large, robust social networking applications.
+Firefly is accessible, yet powerful, providing powerful tools needed for large, robust social networking applications.
 A superb number of features like built in real time chat made purely with node.js and much more.

 ## Demo url
 http://128.199.192.79